-“and so the spirit of a big river (and the RHÔNE river was always one of my Dearest) the talents and relationships through the countries” Rainer Maria RILKE to Marie von THURN und TAXIS, 1921
+“and so the spirit of a big river (and the RHONE river was always one of my Dearest) carries talents and relationships through the countries” Rainer Maria RILKE to Marie von THURN und TAXIS, 1921

 HOW EVERYTHING BEGAN

-Song is the delicate conjunction of music and literature, of voice and piano, reflecting our soul, our feelings our life for more than 200 years.
-In search of an ideal place to bring her vision for lieder to life, Swiss Soprano Franziska HEINZEN launched the RHONEFESTIVAL in her hometown Brig in the middle of the SWISS ALPS.
+Song is the delicate conjunction of music and literature, of voice and piano, reflecting our soul, our feelings and our lives for more than 200 years.
+In search of an ideal place to bring her vision for Lieder to life, Swiss Soprano Franziska HEINZEN launched the RHONEFESTIVAL in her hometown of Brig in the middle of the SWISS ALPS.

-The #CARTEBLANCHE is a concert besides the general festival theme, lightening an opposite, supplement or joining aspect to the festival.
-It showcased exceptional artists as Swiss baritone Äneas HUMM and renowned pianist Hartmut HÖLL in 2018, an outstanding recital with Swiss soprano Rachel HARNISCH and german pianist Jan Philip SCHULZE in 2019.
-2020 there will be presented a reloaded version of the french group LES SIX celebrating their 100th birthday.
+The CARTE BLANCHE is highlighting an opposite aspect to the festival, showcasing exceptional artists such as Swiss baritone Äneas HUMM & renowned pianist Hartmut HÖLL with a romantic programme (2018), an SCHUBERT/CRUMB recital with Swiss soprano Rachel HARNISCH and german pianist Jan Philip SCHULZE (2019), and a LES SIX programme marking their 100th birthday in 2020.

 The RHONEFESTIVAL consciously reaches out to potential audiences across genres and outside the traditional concert hall through PERSPECTIVES: Curated concerts were performed in different public spheres on the banks of the river RHONE (2018), Schuberts SHEPHERD ON THE ROCK and Jodel at 2000 meters above sea level (2019) and 2020 an intended chorals concert in the garden of the castle in Brig should have been taken place – which will find a modulation with the LIEDER.GARDEN.